-Any statements made in this Official Statement involving matters of opinion or of estimates, whether or not so expressly stated, are set forth as such and not as representations of fact, and no representation is made that any of the estimates will be realized.
-This Preliminary Official Statement has been duly approved, and its distribution authorized, by the Authority.
+Any statements in this Official Statement involving matters of opinion whether or not expressly so stated are intended as such and not as representations of fact.
+Terms used in this Official Statement but not otherwise defined shall have the meanings assigned to them in the 1997 Resolution.

+The execution and delivery of this Official Statement has been duly authorized by the Authority.